Somatic Mindfulness Training for a Healthy Workforce

 Previous work by this project team, along with gaps in the literature, suggests that sound epidemiological data are needed, and that longitudinal research and randomized controlled trials (RCTs) are nonexistent.
 In previous phases of this research, the team (a) collected qualitative data from a statewide victim needs assessment; (b) coauthored, with their community advisory boards (CABs), two “toolkits” that were disseminated and positively evaluated at four training retreats for providers; and (c) collected epidemiological data on ST and health from local providers.
 Lastly, (d) they completed a pilot RCT that tested feasibility and acceptability of a psychosocial intervention focused on the body’s neurophysiological response to ST and related mindfulness practices using four waves of longitudinal data collection.

-The next step, the objective of this new research, involves analyzing the quantitative data collected to document ST as an occupational hazard and public health concern and then disseminating those results to raise local, state, and national awareness about ST and its health consequences.
-Dr. Knight and her team will integrate the findings to improve the efficacy of the intervention and pilot a redesign intended for remote implementation.
-Dr. Knight hypothesizes that ST is related to health risks and that these can be mitigated.
-If these hypotheses are supported, this research will challenge occupational and public health paradigms by increasing awareness, normalization, and knowledge of ST. The project will be able to offer a somatic mindfulness intervention needed to help create a healthy workforce.
-The entire intervention (needs assessment, toolkit, trainings, evaluation, and outcome study) should prove to be practical, sustainable, and relatively easy to adapt in other communities.
+The next step, the objective of this research project, involved analyzing the quantitative data collected to document ST as an occupational hazard and public health concern and then disseminating those results to raise local, state, and national awareness about ST and its health consequences.
+Drs.
+Knight and Ellis and their team integrated the findings to improve the efficacy of the intervention and piloted a redesign intended for remote implementation.
+They hypothesize that ST is related to health risks and that these can be mitigated.
+If these hypotheses are supported, this research will challenge occupational and public health paradigms by increasing awareness, normalization, and knowledge of ST.

 Related Publications and Presentations (Selected)